-If Carlos made his purchase after 3:00 PM his Available Balance would still be reduced immediately but he would not see the final transaction post until Tuesday night.
-This is because transactions made after 3:00 PM are considered made on the next Business Day.
+If Carlos made his purchase after 7:30 PM Eastern Time, his Available Balance would still be reduced immediately but he would not see the final transaction post until Tuesday night.
+This is because transactions made after 7:30 PM Eastern Time are considered made on the next Business Day.

 On Monday, Diana has a $100 Available Balance and uses her debit card without her PIN to buy groceries for $30.